surkannan/mock-api-server/USERGUIDE.md

 This is the standard process for using the tool.

-1.  **Configure:** Open the web UI and create/edit your desired mock API rules.
-2.  **Export:** Click the "Export" button in the UI to download your configuration as a `mocks-config.json` file.
-3.  **Locate:** Move the downloaded `mocks-config.json` into the same directory as the `server.js` script.
-4.  **Run:** Open your terminal, navigate to that directory, and start the server with the command:
+1.  **Start Dev (Recommended):**
     ```bash
-    node server.js
+    npm run dev
     ```
+    This runs both the UI (Vite) and the mock server together.
+Open the UI and configure your mocks.
+2.  **Choose how to apply mocks:**
+    -   **Option A – Sync to Server:** Use the UI controls to "Sync to Server" (pushes mocks into memory) or "Sync & Persist" (also writes to the config file on disk on the server).
+    -   **Option B – Export File:** Click "Export" to download `mocks-config.json` and place it next to `server.cjs`.
+Then either run `npm run dev:server` or `node server.cjs --config mocks-config.json`.
-5.  **Connect:** The server will now be running at `http://localhost:4000`.
+3.  **Connect:** The server is available at `http://localhost:4000`.
 Point your applications to this address.
-Any changes you make in the UI will require you to export and restart the server.
+You can reload the server from file via the UI or `POST /__reload`.

 ---